Jet.com to launch its own ‘everyday essentials’ grocery brand, Uniquely J

 But the nature of the product selection means Jet is essentially aiming to compete against other retailers’ “essentials” delivery services — that is, their flat-rate “fill a box” options like the new next-day service Target Restock or Amazon Prime Pantry, for instance.

-The company declined to say how Uniquely J products would ship, who it’s partnering with on manufacturing, or what percentage savings they may offer over brand-name items.
+The company declined to say how Uniquely J products would ship, who it’s partnering with on manufacturing or what percentage savings they may offer over brand-name items.

-However, an earlier report from New York Post citing sources ahead of Jet’s announcement said the brand would launch in roughly 60 days across “dozens” of food and household categories.
+However, an earlier report from the New York Post citing sources ahead of Jet’s announcement said the brand would launch in roughly 60 days across “dozens” of food and household categories.
 The sources also said that the Uniquely J products would arrive on Walmart.com in their second year.

-“Uniquely J is yet another way Jet.com is innovating for the metro millennial,” Meredith Klein, Director of Public Relations at Jet.com, told TechCrunch.
-“From the boldly designed packaging, to the fun, witty label copy and quality ingredients –everything was designed with this metro consumer in mind,” she said.
+“Uniquely J is yet another way Jet.com is innovating for the metro millennial,” Meredith Klein, director of public relations at Jet.com, told TechCrunch.
+“From the boldly designed packaging, to the fun, witty label copy and quality ingredients — everything was designed with this metro consumer in mind,” she said.

-Jet’s parent company Walmart, of course, already has a slew of its own in-house brands, as do all major retailers today.
-It sells some of Walmart’s private labels on Jet.com, like Great Value, Equate, Sam’s Choice, and others.
+Jet’s parent company, Walmart, of course, already has a slew of its own in-house brands, as do all major retailers today.
+It sells some of Walmart’s private labels on Jet.com, like Great Value, Equate, Sam’s Choice and others.
 But those brands may not have the same pull with the younger shopper Jet aims to attract, hence the arrival of Uniquely J.

 The move also comes at a time when the online grocery business is heating up.

 Beyond delivery services like Instacart and Shipt, both Walmart and Amazon are offering grocery pickup and delivery options for their customers in select markets.
-And with Amazon’s $13.7 billion acquisition of Whole Foods, Walmart (and Jet’s) biggest rival has acquired not only a brick-and-mortar retail presence, but also a host of private labels millennials trust as well.
+And with Amazon’s $13.7 billion acquisition of Whole Foods, Walmart (and Jet’s) biggest rival has acquired not only a brick-and-mortar retail presence, but also a host of private labels millennials trust.

 0